fe-data/fe-tracking/docs/getting-started/installation.rst

    Turn off mobile data on all other devices and connect to the hotspot via WiFI.
 These devices will save quite a bit on battery power.
 #.
 Of course, you can also buy a small power bank and connect it to your phone.
 This way you will always have enough power available.
    Especially for long tracks or tracks that take all day, this is highly recommended.
 #.
-While recording the route, you can use the App to check where you are on the route and see how far you are from the next checkpoint, first aid post, etc...
+While recording the route, you can use the App to check where you are on the track and see how far you are from the next checkpoint, first aid post, etc...
    At that moment, map data will be downloaded, which of course happens via the mobile data network and will drain the battery and possibly your mobile data bundle.
    The App uses a map cache, so once a map segment has been downloaded, the next time it is used, the segment is retrieved from the cache.
 This saves time and money.
-   So if you are at home and have a WiFi connection, you can already explore the route and scroll through it with different zoom levels to fill the map cache.
+   So if you are at home and have a WiFi connection, you can already explore the track and scroll through it with different zoom levels to fill the map cache.
    A great time and cost saver for your mobile data bundle and your battery.

 Languages